liviusi/Mangadex-Downloader/README.md

 # mangadexscraper
-Python script to download manga chapters from mangadex.org
+Python script to download either a single manga chapter or a whole manga from mangadex.org